polkadot-developers/polkadot-docs/polkadot-protocol/basics/randomness.md

 # Randomness

-Randomness is crucial in **Proof of Stake** blockchains to ensure a fair and unpredictable distribution of validator duties.
+Randomness is crucial in Proof of Stake (PoS) blockchains to ensure a fair and unpredictable distribution of validator duties.
 However, computers are inherently deterministic, meaning the same input always produces the same output.
 What we typically refer to as "random" numbers on a computer are actually pseudo-random.

-These numbers rely on an initial "seed", which can come from external sources like [atmospheric noise](https://www.random.org/randomness/){target=\_blank}, [heart rates](https://mdpi.altmetric.com/details/47574324){target=\_blank}, or even [lava lamps](https://en.wikipedia.org/wiki/Lavarand){target=\_blank}.
-While this may seem random, given the same "seed", the same sequence of numbers will always be generated.
+These numbers rely on an initial "seed," which can come from external sources like [atmospheric noise](https://www.random.org/randomness/){target=\_blank}, [heart rates](https://mdpi.altmetric.com/details/47574324){target=\_blank}, or even [lava lamps](https://en.wikipedia.org/wiki/Lavarand){target=\_blank}.
+While this may seem random, given the same "seed," the same sequence of numbers will always be generated.

 In a global blockchain network, relying on real-world entropy for randomness isn’t feasible because these inputs vary by time and location.
 If nodes use different inputs, blockchains can fork.
 Hence, real-world randomness isn't suitable for use as a seed in blockchain systems.